USS Weight: Reassignment to North Africa

 Following a month of local salvage operations there, Weight departed Naples at 1139 on 1 May, in company with SS Carillo and SC-56l, and headed for the coast of Morocco.
 She arrived at Algiers on 4 May and, the next day, entered drydock at Oran for repairs to her hull and propellers.

 Shortly after noon on 29 May, Weight sailed in company with Convoy KMS 51.
 Steaming as last ship in the second column of the convoy, Weight received orders at 2310 on 30 May to make smoke.
 Shortly thereafter, she observed sporadic antiaircraft fire up ahead and at 2320 went to general quarters.
 At 0012 on the 31st, the convoy ceased making smoke; but, two minutes later, a white flare appeared overhead and brought the ship back to general quarters.
 An ensuing brief period of uneasy quiet was suddenly broken at 0020 by numerous flares (both red and white) which began dotting the sky above and began drifting down, illuminating the waters below.

 Convoy hit by Luftwaffe torpedo planes

-The torpedo planes (probably Junkers 88's) succeeded in hitting two ships.
+The torpedo planes (probably Junkers Ju 88s) succeeded in hitting two ships.
 At 0030, Weight intercepted a radio dispatch reporting that two ships had been torpedoed and that survivors from one were already in the water.
 Weight immediately altered course, initiating a search for the men.